iPad Air Review

 Through a decent pair of headphones it’s possible to capture all the nuance of high-bitrate audio, and even streamed to an external speaker via Bluetooth things don’t sound as muddy and horrendous as they might on other devices.

-We get that it’s meant to be a simple way to show as many songs as possible, and appreciate the widgets on the lock screen and in the Control Center.
+I get that it’s meant to be a simple way to show as many songs as possible, and appreciate the widgets on the lock screen and in the Control Center.
 However, can’t we have a more beautiful interface?
 You can either have a long list of songs with a tiny controller at the top, or a Now Playing screen that is surrounded by bland and unsubtle white.

 What happened to the Cover Flow beauty of the first iPhone?
 Where did that go?
 It’s made even worse by the fact that finally we have a processor that can keep up with all the artwork, yet all we get is this pool of limpid uninterestingness.

-It’s not a deal breaker, and it speaks volumes about the overall quality of the iPad Air that we’re so annoyed about a tiny thing.
+It’s not a deal breaker, and it speaks volumes about the overall quality of the iPad Air that I’m so annoyed about a tiny thing.
 If there were bigger fish to fry, this would be glossed right over.

-We could mention that it’s rather irritating to not be able to get music on and off the device without using iTunes if you’re against wires, but that’s an old refrain.
+I could mention that it’s rather irritating to not be able to get music on and off the device without using iTunes if you’re against wires, but that’s an old refrain.
 The second Apple lifts that lid, it’s going to see its share of on-device downloads plummet thanks to cheaper options elsewhere.

 Another strength Apple has is its ability to display video in a really rather attractive way.
 Whether it’s stuff you’ve bought and downloaded directly to the device, or videos that you’ve chucked on there yourself, it all looks brilliant on the Retina display.